The CT10 NNLO Global Analysis of QCD: Collider phenomenological predictions

 More detailed PDF information can be gained by comparisons to $W/Z$ rapidity distributions and $W$ charge lepton asymmetry from ATLAS \cite{Aad:2011dm}, CMS \cite{Chatrchyan:2012xt}, and LHC-B \cite{Aaij:2012vn} at 7 TeV.
 For differential observables, we use \textsc{ResBos} to account for multiple soft gluon radiation that may be non-negligible in the presence of constraints on the charged lepton's transverse momentum $p_{T\ell}$.
 Typical $W/Z$ production measurements require $p_{T\ell}$ to be above 20-25 GeV in order to suppress charged leptons from background processes, and because of trigger requirements.

 In some measurements, the lower $p_{T\ell}$ cut is as high as 35 GeV, approaching the position of the Jacobian peak in $d\sigma/dp_{T\ell}$ at $p_{T\ell}\approx M_W/2 \approx 40$ GeV (for $W$ boson production), where large logarithms $\ln(Q_T/Q)$ dominate. ($Q$ and $Q_T$ denote the invariant mass and transverse momentum of the weak boson, respectively.)
 With such high $p_{T\ell}$ cuts, the \textsc{ResBos} resummation calculation, which resums large logarithmic contributions to all orders in strong coupling, is expected to provide a better description of the data than the fixed-order calculations \cite{Melnikov:2006kv,Gavin:2010az,Catani:2009sm}.
 In practical comparisons, differences between the resummed and fixed-order NNLO calculations are most pronounced with an {\it upper} cut close to $p_{T\ell} \approx Q/2$ \cite{Guzzi:2011sv}.
 The resummed and NNLO asymmetries are closer in general when only a {\it lower} cut is imposed.
+For instance, the \textsc{ResBos} and FEWZ 3.0 for the latest CMS $W$ asymmetry agree both in the $p_T^\ell > 25$ and 35 GeV bins with the FEWZ's theoretical uncertainty \cite{CMSWasy2012}.

 In Fig.~\ref{ZL-xsecE} we show a comparison between predictions for the $Z$ and $W^\pm$ lepton rapidity distributions and the data measured by the ATLAS collaboration using $35 \mbox{ pb}^{-1}$ of integrated luminosity at 7 TeV \cite{Aad:2011dm}.
 In all three figures the green band represents the PDF uncertainty, while the red solid line shows the central prediction.
 For the $Z$ rapidity distribution, the central \textsc{ResBos} prediction overshoots the data by a few percent, but is within the PDF uncertainties from the data.
-These LHC $Z$/$W\pm$ data are yet to be included in the fits and may modify the quark PDFs at small $x$.
+These LHC $Z$/$W^\pm$ data are yet to be included in the fits and may modify the quark PDFs at small $x$.
 It is interesting to note that ATLAS found that the tight constraints on the relevant normalization between the $W$ and $Z$ data sets resulted in a larger-than-expected strange quark density in the $x$ range represented by the $Z$ and $W^\pm$ lepton rapidity distributions \cite{Aad:2012sb}.
 We shall include these (and upcoming) data sets, with correlated systematic error analysis, in our next run of global analysis.

 \figWasyA \figWasyB \figWasyCorr

 In Fig.~\ref{WasyA}, a \textsc{ResBos} prediction is compared to the lepton charge asymmetry from ATLAS and LHC-B \cite{Aaij:2012vn} at 7 TeV as a function of the lepton pseudorapidity $\eta_{lep}$.
 The agreement of CT10 NNLO with both asymmetry sets is good, {\it e.g.} $\chi^2_E/N_{pt}= 0.45$ for ATLAS $W$ asymmetry.
 The LHC-B experiment probes a different kinematic range (more forward coverage) than either ATLAS or CMS, and thus can provide unique information on large-$x$ quark distributions.
 In this figure, the central prediction and PDF error are indicated by the black solid and blue solid lines, respectively.